lostluck/experimental/local/internal/README.md

 * Error plumbing rather than log.Fatals or panics.
 * Container support? -> Ability to run Xlangs & "docker mode".

+# Notes to myself: 2022-06-06

+I forgot that composites are the special urns.
+Otherwise all I'm ever dealing with is Go DoFns at the leaf level.
+It's Go DoFns at the bottom, unless it's a runner transform.

+That means that I need to do better at the graph pre-processing.

+One of the nice things about the design of the Pipeline Proto is that the leaves are generally what any runner can execute.
+However, processing the composites and their urns let one do more clever things if necessary, such as combiner lifting, or even "splittable" dofns.

+Either way, that's something that can be pulled out.
+But I do want to "unify" the handling of Combiner handling, and SDF handling so that these could be configured on a per transform basis per pipeline, as well as defining a default behavior set.

+eg. Don't lift combines on unbounded pcollections, but do lift bounded pcollections transforms.

+For now, shard that portion out to it's own file, so it can also eventually be unit tested.
+This will lay the groundwork to giving this runner the desired configurability.

 # Notes to myself: 2022-06-05

 Logger has been cleaned up to do a bit of VLogging.
 Not amazing, but will